 Knee injuries and swelling often affect these movements, limiting the mobility at the joint, leading to a stiff knee.
 If you have ongoing knee stiffness, then a physical therapist can perform joint mobilization techniques to restore the normal motion at the knee.

 Knee pain itself often leads to knee stiffness.
 It’s a normal reaction – when we move, it hurts, so we stop the movement.
 In the early stages following a knee injury, this response is helpful in preventing further damage.
 But if allowed to continue, the muscles and joint can become tight which can result in a chronic stiff knee.

 In more severe injuries, knee pain may be so bad that it actually restricts knee movement altogether.
 In this case, the first thing to do is to get the pain and any swelling under control so it is worth talking to your doctor about medication that may help.

 Stiff knee treatment focuses on reducing pain and inflammation and regaining knee flexibility and mobility.
 In the early stages of knee stiffness, particularly after a knee injury, following PRICE principles can really help:

 You can find out more about each of these in the PRICE treatment section.

 Any new cases of a stiff knee, especially if the cause is unknown, should always be checked out by your doctor for an accurate diagnosis.
-The same is true if symptoms fail to settle in a couple of days.
-In most causes, the earlier treatment begins, the quicker recovery tends to be, so early intervention is key.
+The same is true if the knee swelling doesn't start to reduce after a couple of days.
+If you are not sure what is causing your knee stiffness, check out our knee pain diagnosis tools.